awomstudio/awomPT/readme.md

 Options:

 -   `col` | type: `number` | default: `6`<br />
-    Number of cols of animation. (available for slide configuration)
+    Number of cols of animation. (available for 'slide' and 'horizontalSlide' configuration)

 -   `gapDelay` | type: `number` | default: `0.02`<br />
-    Delay between cols. (available for slide configuration)
+    Delay between cols. (available for 'slide' and 'horizontalSlide' configuration)

 -   `direction` | type: `string` | default: `bottom` and `left`<br />
     Start direction of the animation. (available for 'slide' and 'horizontalSlide' configuration)